-The City of Newberg had four reported illegal dumps occur in 2020.
-One case was of a dumped couch found on the side of the street.
-Another case was where a renter moved out and left a bunch of debris in the public right-of-way.
-The two cases involved glass and debris dumped in public alleys or the street.
-In all cases the dumped debris was picked up and was removed and disposed of properly.
+The City of Newberg had one reported illegal dump occur in 2021.
+The case was of a couple bags of trash, and some child car seats in the empty lot in the public right-of-way.
+The debris was picked up and was removed and disposed of properly.